Rosemoe/sora-editor/README.md

 ## How to use this Editor
 This project hasn't deploy to any place such as jcenter.
 To include this project into your project:
-* Copy files in src/assets/ to your project(If you do not want to use S5droid language,please go on to next step)
+* Copy files in src/assets/ to your project(If you do not want to use S5droid language,please go on to the next step)
 * Copy files in src/res/layout to your project(Except src/res/layout/activity_main.xml)
 * Copy files in src/java/ to your project(Except src/com/rose/editor/android/MainActivity.java)
 * Change these files "import com.rose.editor.android.R" to "import yourPackageName.R" :